-Inflexible behaviour is often under "aversive control" (motivated by trying to avoid/escape something you don't want: an "aversive stimulus") - e.g. drug-taking motivated predominantly by trying to escape feelings of anxiety or traumatic memories.
+Inflexible behaviour is often under "aversive control" (motivated by trying to avoid/escape something you don't want: an "aversive stimulus") - e.g. drug-taking motivated predominantly by trying to escape/avoid unwanted feelings of anxiety or traumatic memories.

-Inflexible behaviour is also often under appetitive control (motivated by trying to get something you do want: an "appetitive stimulus") - e.g. drug-taking motivated primarily by trying to have fun, have a good time, party on with friends, fit in with a social scene.
+Inflexible behaviour is also often under appetitive control (motivated by trying to get something you do want: an "appetitive stimulus") - e.g. drug-taking motivated primarily by trying to have fun, have a good time, party on with friends, fit in with a social scene, rebel against parents, feel like you're "living on the edge" and so on.

 One of our main aims in ACT is to help people develop broader, more flexible repertoires of behaviour in the presence of both appetitive stimuli and aversive stimuli that normally tend to cue rigid, self-defeating behaviours.
-In other words, the core problem we target in ACT is not "behaviour under aversive control" - but rather behaviour that is narrow and inflexible.
-Such narrow, rigid repertoires of behaviour can be under aversive or appetitive control.
+In other words, the core problem we target in ACT is not "behaviour under aversive control".
+The core problem we target is "behavioural repertoires that are narrow and inflexible, under aversive or appetitive control".